oceanprotocol/docs/user-guides/data-farming/how-to-veocean.md

 ### What is veOCEAN and why do you want it? ðŸŒŠ

 In order to **gain yield Data Farming**, you will need to lock your OCEAN tokens first!
-When you lock your OCEAN tokens, you get **veOCEAN tokens** and **weekly passive OCEAN rewards** in return. veOCEAN is a token used in Ocean Protocol's Data Farming dApp to **generate even more yield,** called **VolumeDF rewards**, for allocating your veOCEAN tokens to your favorite assets and get a portion of their sales!
+When you lock your OCEAN tokens, you get **veOCEAN tokens** and **weekly passive OCEAN rewards** in return. veOCEAN is a token used in Ocean Protocol's Data Farming dApp to **generate even more yield,** called **Volume DF rewards**, for allocating your veOCEAN tokens to your favorite assets and get a portion of their sales!

 ### Don't have OCEAN tokens yet?
 Get those first!